François Castaing: With AMC and Chrysler

 At the time of AMC's buyout, Chrysler was designing the replacement for the then-new Dodge Dynasty, a mid-size car.
 The proposed replacement bore a direct resemblance to the existing Dynasty.
-However, with the purchase of AMC, a new product design system was instituted and work began by using AMC's Eagle Premier platform.
-According to Robert Lutz, the in-house design was scrapped entirely and the new design, under Castaing's leadership, was selected.
-The Chrysler LH-cars were first to use Castaing's platform approach.
+However, with the purchase of AMC, a new product design system was instituted, and work began by using AMC's Eagle Premier platform.
+According to Robert Lutz, the in-house design was scrapped entirely, and the new design, under Castaing's leadership, was selected.
+The Chrysler LH-cars were the first to use Castaing's platform approach.
 These new models were produced in a record 39 months, compared to other Chrysler cars that took more than 50 months.
-The Eagle Vision, Dodge Intrepid, Chrysler Concorde, LHS and New Yorker were all produced in AMC's state of the art Brampton Assembly plant in Brampton, Ontario, Canada that was built to make the Eagle Premier.
+The Eagle Vision, Dodge Intrepid, Chrysler Concorde, LHS, and New Yorker were all produced in AMC's state of the art Brampton Assembly plant in Brampton, Ontario, Canada, which was built to make the Eagle Premier.

-Castaing deservedly gets major credit for developing the all-new line of cars and trucks that paced Chrysler's surging success in the 1990s.
-He worked on minivan designs using the science of maximizing space usage and was praised by Chrysler's president, Bob Lutz, "as the best packager I've ever known."
-The success of Castaing's system was exemplified not just by the attraction of Daimler-Benz as the suitor for Chrysler, but by more than just a passing interest from General Motors and Toyota.
-At that time, the automaker's executives such as Robert Lutz, Thomas Stallkamp, and Francois Castaing "made Chrysler the most nimble of Detroit's three carmakers."
+Castaing is credited with leading the development of new vehicle lines that contributed to Chrysler's growth in the 1990s.
+He focused on space optimization in minivan design and was praised by Chrysler president Bob Lutz as "the best packager I've ever known."
+His engineering platform approach drew interest from General Motors and Toyota, and was a factor during Chrysler's eventual merger with Daimler-Benz.